Kingcom/armips/Readme.md

 .endif
 ```

-Ends the lastest open if or else block.
+Ends the last open if or else block.

 ### Define labels